lifeexplorer/myrepo-happygitwithr/README.md

 A line I wrote on my local computer add the second sentence

-This is a line from RStudio
+This is a line from RStudio.

+Second line of the RStudio commit.